Skip To Main Content

 • VEHICLES PARKED ON CAMPUS ARE SUBJECT TO SEARCH BY SCHOOL EMPLOYEES OR LAW ENFORCEMENT

-○ Students participating in any of our after-school extracurricular activities (sport, club, or band) must select a parking space closest to where they will be for that activity.
-Ex: football, track, tennis, etc. must park by the field house or tennis courts.
+• Students participating in any of our after-school extracurricular activities (sport, club, or band) must select a parking space closest to where they will be for that activity at the end of the day.
+Ex: football, track, tennis, etc. must park by the field house or tennis courts if they end their day in said location.
 Interns will be required to park in the front circle.

-○ Students may only be in the parking lot when coming to or leaving campus.
-Do not use your car as a locker or eat lunch in your car.
-Loitering is not permitted.
+• Students may only be in the parking lot when coming to or leaving campus.
+Students are not permitted to use their car as a locker or to eat lunch in.
+Loitering is also not permitted.

-○ Drugs, alcohol, tobacco, or weapons found in any vehicle will result in the immediate revocation of parking privileges.
+• Drugs, alcohol, tobacco, or weapons found in any vehicle will result in the immediate revocation of parking privileges in addition to the issuance of STPSB consequences.

-○ Parking tag must be hung on the rear view mirror, facing out of the vehicle at all times.
-If a permit/tag is lost/stolen, the front office will issue a new one only one time.
+• Parking tags must be hung on the rearview mirror, facing out of the vehicle at all times.
+If a permit/tag is lost/stolen, the front office will issue a new one at no cost, first loss only.

-○ If a student drives to campus and an unauthorized person is parked in their designated spot, they will park in a visitor spot, report the issue to the front office, and a citation will be issued to the unauthorized vehicle.
+• If a student drives to campus and an unauthorized person is parked in their designated spot, they will park in a visitor spot, report the citation to the front office, and a citation will be issued to the unauthorized vehicle.
+Students should NOT park in someone else’s spot.
+There are 19 visitor parking spots.
+10 located by 900 hall and 9 located in the front circle.
+Visitor parking stalls are marked as VISITOR.

 Grading Scale